Amoris laetitia: Canon law

-The 1917 Code of Canon Law stated: "Bigamists, that is, those who attempt another marriage-even if only a so-called civil marriage-while the first conjugal bond still exists, are ipso facto notorious; and if they scorn the warning of their Ordinary and persist in this illicit cohabitation, they are to be excommunicated".

-Canon 915 of the 1983 Code of Canon Law states that persons "obstinately persevering in manifest grave sin are not to be admitted to Holy Communion".
+The 1917 Code of Canon Law stated:Bigamists who, in violation of the rights of their lawful partner, live in concubinage with another party, are after having been admonished without avail to be punished with personal interdict or with excommunication.Canon 915 of the 1983 Code of Canon Law states that persons "obstinately persevering in manifest grave sin are not to be admitted to Holy Communion".
 In 2000, the Pontifical Council for Legislative Texts (PCLT) released a declaration which states that canon 915 applies to the divorced and civilly remarried.
 According to the PCLT, this prohibition "is derived from divine law" and based on the canonical notion of "scandal", which exists even if this kind of behaviour "no longer arises surprise".
 Given the divine nature of this prohibition, "no ecclesiastical authority may dispense the minister of Holy Communion from this obligation in any case, nor may he emanate directives that contradict it".
 If the divorced and civilly remarried are not able to separate for serious reasons, such as the upbringing of children, and they assume the task of living in full continence, they can only receive the Communion privately ("remoto scandalo"), in order to avoid scandal.